 For the first ten years of my life, I had little more than a temporary sense of ‘home’, and hence there were times when I really didn’t feel like I belonged anywhere.
 The transient nature and culture of the Airforce was unique, and not a commonly shared experience amongst my peers.
 On the one hand, the lifestyle was a great adventure, whilst on the other hand, the sorrow of departure became a heavy burden to bear.

 As an adult, I worked and travelled around North America and Europe for an extended period of time.
 This was the gift that emerged from constant home moves: a sense of adventure that took me to faraway places.
 I spent seven years living in the Northern Territory before returning to Melbourne where I now make my home in the Geelong region of Victoria.

 ‘Coming home’ to your ‘centre’ through therapy

 I offer individual counselling, psychotherapy, and group therapy to adults wanting to find, or re-discover a sense of ‘home’ inside themselves.

 Understanding your emotions

-As a counsellor, my intention is to support you to experience your emotions as signposts to self-understanding and compassionate awareness of yourself, rather than problems to be solved in therapy.
+As a counsellor, my intention is to support you to experience your emotions as signposts to self-understanding, compassion and awareness, rather than problems to be solved (in therapy).